luiginoto/luiginoto.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---

-Trained and validated ML classification models to predict the probability of default on a loan with a dataset about US small businesses provided by the US Small Business Administration.\
+Trained and evaluated ML classification models to predict the probability of default on a loan with a dataset about US small businesses provided by the US Small Business Administration.\
 Final model: XGBoost with 93% test accuracy and 93% test sensitivity.